✓ Updated March 2026

 Essential Travel Tips

-Dubai is incredibly safe, but be aware of the local laws regarding public displays of affection and alcohol consumption.
-While generally relaxed, avoid excessive kissing or hugging in public, and only drink alcohol in licensed venues like hotels and restaurants.
-It's easy to stay within the guidelines and have a fantastic time.
+Dubai is incredibly safe, but be aware of local laws regarding public displays of affection and alcohol consumption.
+While generally relaxed, it's best to keep PDA to a minimum and only drink in licensed venues like hotels and restaurants.
+Avoid public intoxication to steer clear of any trouble.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.